RetailDAO/Docs/retail-DAO-docs/docs/Introduction/README.md

 ## Core Components :gear:

 - **Governance**: Token holders drive decisions through transparent, on-chain voting, ensuring a democratic and fair process.
-Learn more in our [Governance Docs](link-to-governance-docs).
+Learn more in our [Governance Docs](./Governance/Governance_structure).
-- **Tokenomics**: Our native token, RDAO, powers governance, incentives, and ecosystem access.
-See details in our [Tokenomics Docs](link-to-tokenomics-docs).
+- **Tokenomics**: Our native token, '$RETAIL', powers governance, incentives, and ecosystem access.
+See details in our [Tokenomics Docs](./Token_Ecosystem).
 - **Education and Tools**: We offer resources, market analysis insights, and portfolio reviews to equip retail investors with the knowledge and resources needed for success.
 - **Community Incentives**: Active participation through voting, contributions, is rewarded with $RETAIL tokens, aligning individual and collective goals.
 - **Investment Collaboration**: Members pool knowledge resources and give actionable insights on investment strategies, unlocking opportunities for retail investors.